lemyskaman/k-mount-ssh/README.md

 	$ cd kmountssh
 	$ sh setup_ubuntu18.04.sh

-The setup script will try to install the dependencies using apt and then, it will create a soft link at /usr/bin to widely get access to kmountssh command, so you need to be part of sudoers.
+The setup script will try to install the dependencies using apt, and then it will create a soft link at /usr/bin to widely get access to kmountssh command, so you need to be part of sudoers.

 ### Dependencies
 You need: